Adreambottle/DailyPractice/README.md

 # DailyPractice

+## Factor Test:

-* This is a test.
+* This is the factor test project.
-* Just add something to the github.
-* Add something daily